Virginia Marine Debris Reduction Plan for 2021-2025

 The Virginia Marine Debris Reduction Plan was developed through a Virginia CZM grant to Clean Virginia Waterways at Longwood University (CVW).
 CVW worked with a team of partners and a Leadership Team to gather input from stakeholders and develop the plan.

-In February 2013, the Virginia CZM Program partnered with the Virginia Aquarium and Marine Science Center to host the Virginia Marine Debris Summit, the first step towards formulation of a Virginia Marine Reduction Management Plan.
-This summit engaged professionals from federal, state and local governments, nonprofits, community groups, industry, and academia who work to prevent and mitigate the litter and waste that degrades our coastal and ocean waters.
-Together Summit attendees identified and reviewed the sources and impacts of marine debris in Virginia, and then identified possible solutions for each type of marine debris.
-These proposed solutions included new ways to educate people and change their behavior, motivate them through new incentives, and to innovate products and technology that help the marine environment.
+In February 2013, the Virginia CZM Program partnered with the Virginia Aquarium and Marine Science Center to host the First Virginia Marine Debris Summit, the first step towards formulation of a Virginia Marine Reduction Management Plan.
+The Second Virginia Marine Debris Summit was held in 2016 at the Virginia Institute of Marine Science, and engaged professionals from federal, state and local governments, nonprofits, community groups, industry, and academia who work to prevent and mitigate the litter and waste that degrades our coastal and ocean waters.
+Reflecting the growing regional effort to address marine debris, the 2019 summit was renamed: Mid-Atlantic Marine Debris Summit, which was co-sponsored by George Mason University and Clean Virginia Waterways of Longwood University.

 Other Marine Debris Research & Reports

 National Oceanic and Atmospheric Administration's Marine Debris web site